Comp-era/haddock3/README.md

 ---

 ##  DIY & Quick Start
-If you’d like to explore the definition and learn how to build the HADDOCK3 container yourself, follow these steps:
+If you want to understand how the container is built under the hood or customize it for your own workflows?
+Follow these detailed steps to clone the repo, inspect the definition, and build your own MPI-enabled HADDOCK3 apptainer:

 1. **Clone**